exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

 `Certificate and Certificate Agencies <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md#certificates-and-certification-agencies>`__, there are three kinds of certificates:

-* ones from a public Certificate Authority (CA)
+* certificates from a public Certificate Authority (CA)
-* ones from a private CA
+* certificates from a private CA
-* ones that are self-signed
+* certificates, that are self-signed

 Before using a certificate for certificate verification, your IT Admin should ensure that whatever certificate your Exasol instance uses, is the most secure: